Endoscopic Research Awards

 6. Resources and Environment - List facilities, equipment, and available personnel required to complete this project.
-Be aware that reviewers of the grant may not be aware of the resources and/or patient volumes of your center, so do not assume that they will.
+Be aware that reviewers of the grant may not be aware of the resources and/or patient volumes of your center.
 Letters of collaborations should be included, if applicable, especially if from other institutions.
-Limit statement and collaborator letters to one page each.
+Limit resources statement and collaborator letters to one page each.

 7. Institutional Review Board - Attach IRB approval or proof of exempt status, if available (this may help if ability to obtain IRB approval is called into question by the committee).
 If not available at time of application, and the application is funded, no funds will be released until IRB approval is received by the ASGE Research office.

-8. Previous ASGE-funded studies should submit a copy of the previous budget and financial report in order to be considered for additional funding.
+8. Grantees seeking supplemental funds for previously awarded ASGE research studies should submit a copy of the previous budget and financial report in order to be considered for additional funding.